This information is intended for use by health professionals

 • In breast-feeding women.

 Benzodiazepines must not be given to children without careful assessment of the need for their use.
-Zacco must not be used in children between the ages of 6 months and 3 years, other than in exceptional cases for anticonvulsant treatment where there is a compelling indication.
+Zacco should not be used in children from 1 month to 2 years old unless under exceptional situations as an anticonvulsant treatment where there is a clear epilepsy indication.

 May occur with benzodiazepines.
 In case of loss or bereavement psychological adjustment may be inhibited by benzodiazepines.